Striveworks/LIteCOW/docs/content/models.md

     AWS_ACCESS_KEY=<Access key for your s3>
     AWS_SECRET_KEY=<Secret key for your s3>
     S3ENDPOINT_URL=<Endpoint for your s3 instance>
     ```

-2. Use the `init-s3` cli command to initialize a new bucket in the configured S3 instance, passing in the name for an existing bucket that will have versioning enabled, or for a new bucket to be created.
+2. Use the `litecow enable-versioning` cli command to initialize a new bucket in the configured S3 instance, passing in the name for an existing bucket that will have versioning enabled, or for a new bucket to be created.

     ```bash
-    init-s3 <bucket name>
+    litecow enable-versioning --model-bucket models
     ```

 ## How to serialize a Pytorch model for use with ICOW

 This guide assumes you already have an S3 bucket setup (AWS, Minio, etc.) with versioning enabled.
-For developmental purposes you can copy/change our docker-compose configuration to allow for quick local deployment.
+For developmental purposes you can launch the [sandbox](/sandbox)

 1. Install `litecow_models`

 2. Set S3 configuration parameters in the environment including the following.

     ```
-    AWS_ACCESS_KEY=<Access key for your s3>
+    S3_ACCESS_KEY=<Access key for your s3>
-    AWS_SECRET_KEY=<Secret key for your s3>
+    S3_SECRET_KEY=<Secret key for your s3>
-    S3ENDPOINT_URL=<Endpoint for your s3 instance>
+    S3_URL=<Endpoint for your s3 instance>
     ```

 3. Import `pytorch_to_onnx_file` and `onnx_file_to_s3` from `litecow_models` wherever your model can be loaded or is defined and call it with the desired parameters.
 An example of this can be seen below.